 How employee engagement causes trouble for less progressive businesses

 As we say, engagement is a vital aspect of any long-term business success.
 But if you're company has a 'bury head in sand' approach to fixing issues, it may not be for you.
 Can your organisation really handle engaged employees and their high expectations?

 Highly engaged employees are more likely to pay attention to what's going on in the business.
 If their boss is less than engaged, they're going to pick up on it.
 At the end of the day, engaged employees demand more, and for less progressive managers, that can be hard to deal with and will almost certainly mean training for that manager.

 Engagement is led by HR but hinges on the efforts and motivations of managers.
 A manager that doesn't match up to the engagement of their team will quickly erode any team cohesion.
 Being ready to tackle head on the issues that high employee engagement brings means giving managers the proper training.

-The extent to which someone is engaged as part of the business plays a key role in determining whether they'll buy into the implementation of new tools or policies.
+The extent of a person's engagement plays a key role in determining whether they'll buy into new tools or policies when you implement them.
 So, your most engaged employees might be the first to jump onto a new collaboration platform or recognition service.
 But they'll feel burned if it isn't fit for purpose.

 The same can be said of the business's feedback framework.
 Engaged employees who feel valued and have a stake in the organisation's success are a great source of honest insight.
 But if managers, leaders and HR just sits on employee feedback and fail to act, those workers will lose faith in the communication process and are likely to become actively disengaged (far worse than just being disengaged).